lkk688/mytutorial/docs/source/MATLAB.rst

 MATLAB with Analog Device
 ---------------------------
 Analog Devices Transceiver Toolbox For MATLAB and Simulink: https://wiki.analog.com/resources/tools-software/transceiver-toolbox
+    * ADRV9009 is supported with Xilinx ZCU102
     * Download and install Transceiver toolbox (AnalogDevicesTransceiverToolbox_v21.2.1.mltbx) from: https://github.com/analogdevicesinc/TransceiverToolbox/releases, double click the mltbx file will open MATLAB and install the toolbox.
     * Install libiio
-    * Install either: Communications Toolbox Support Package for Xilinx Zynq-Based Radio or Communications Toolbox Support Package for Analog Devices ADALM-Pluto Radio
+    * Install either: Communications Toolbox Support Package for Xilinx Zynq-Based Radio or Communications Toolbox Support Package for Analog Devices ADALM-Pluto Radio (These support packages provide the necessary libIIO MATLAB bindings used by ADI's system objects)